Fabletics

 Fabletics is a global active lifestyle brand that sells both men's and women's sportswear, footwear and accessories, commonly referred to as "activewear".
-The company operates on a membership model and is known for its e-commerce business approach and also has over 100 brick-and-mortar stores.
-The brand has a membership program that allows shoppers to become "VIP Members", with access to special membership discounts and perks.
+The company is owned by the TechStyle Fashion Group holding group and operates on a subscription model and also has over 100 brick-and-mortar stores.
+The brand has a membership program that gives access to discounts and perks.
 Fabletics offers its members personalized outfits chosen for them based on their lifestyle and fashion preferences and releases capsules weekly in sizes XXS-4X for women and monthly in sizes XS–XXL for men.

 History

-Fabletics launched in 2013 and was co-founded by Adam Goldenberg, Don Ressler and Ginger Ressler.
-In 2015, Fabletics collaborated with Kate Hudson to launch their first celebrity-inspired line which proved to be a success; Hudson owns 20 percent.
-With both Hudson's Line and the Fabletics brand being under the umbrella of fashion incubator TechStyle Fashion Group, Fabletics quickly became its fastest-growing label.
-At its locations, Fabletics stocks apparel based on analytics of its online trends.
-The company added collections for dresses and swimwear in the spring of 2017.
-In September 2017, Fabletics announced its first line of official footwear including slip-ons, lifestyle sneakers, and workout shoes.
-In 2020, Fabletics announced that it had surpassed $500 million in annual revenue and has more than 2 million VIP members.
+Fabletics was founded in 2013 by Adam Goldenberg, Don Ressler and Ginger Ressler under fashion incubator TechStyle Fashion Group.
+In 2015, Kate Hudson took a 20% stake in the company and became the face of a Fabletics line.
+Fabletics quickly became TechStyle's fastest-growing label.
+The company stocks its stores based on its online sales trends.

+In 2017, the company added dresses and swimwear in the spring and footwear in the fall, including slip-ons, lifestyle sneakers, and workout shoes.
+In 2020, Fabletics announced that it had surpassed $500 million in annual revenue and 2 million members.

+In 2020, the brand apologized for offering military discounts only to men, but not to women.
 In April 2020, Fabletics expanded to menswear, signing Kevin Hart as an investor and the face of the new brand.
 In March 2021, Fabletics released its Fabletics Fit app, which has hundreds of on-demand workouts, meditations and other content.
 Fabletics VIP members can access the app as part of the program, but nonmembers must pay $14.95 per month.
 The company expanded into loungewear in 2021 and has since launched a velour capsule with actress Vanessa Hudgens.
 Fabletics was named to Newsweeks Best Customer Service List of 2022.

-In January 2022, Fabletics announced that Kate Hudson would be transitioning from principal face of the brand to an advisory role.
+In January 2022, Fabletics announced that Kate Hudson would switch from principal face of the brand to an advisory role.
 In May 2022, Fabletics launched a tennis line for both men and women.
+In 2023, Fabletics launched a medical scrubs line.